RamMaths/ObsidianNotes/Tensorflowjs/3_Chapter.md

 console.log(`Data type: ${second.dtype}`);
 ```

-Tensors are immutable, once a tensor is created you're stuck with it.
+==Tensors are immutable, once a tensor is created you're stuck with it==.
 While you cannot modify this tensor, you can easily create a new tensor with the correct type and data.
 For this, you can use `asType`

 ```js
 const nope = tf.tensor([4], null, 'float32');
 const yep = nope.asType('int32');
 ```

-It's important to note these conversions are quick and dirty.If you have the value 3.9999 and you convert it to Int32, it becomes 3.
-There's no logic in bringing the value to the nearest Int32.
+It's important to note these conversions are quick and dirty.If you have the value 3.9999 and you convert it to Int32, it becomes 3. ==There's no logic in bringing the value to the nearest Int32==.
 Boolean tensors switch to 0 and 1, and string tensors will flat-out error.
 If you're converting  a tensor's data type, make sure you're ready for the results.

 ## Tensors provide speed